 Step Eight: Now you’re going to want to let the wax completely cool.
 This takes 1-4 hours depending on how big your jar is.
 We like to cool overnight if possible before using.
 Once the wax is completely cool, trim the wicks to ½”.

-We can’t wait to make more candles for our friends and family!
-They make such perfect gifts, we plan on picking up jars that remind us of our friends and gifting them on their birthdays.
 They key is to find fun jars that make a great decorative piece in your home. –Britta & Carli Garsow